laine-hallot/Binks-jar/README.md

-Honestly do whatever you want with this code I don't give shit.
+Honestly do whatever you want with this code I don't care.
 It's trash code for a trash program idea.